naziatx/Pac-Man-Looks-For-Love/README.md

 Mr. PacMan is lost pacing the screen in search of Mrs. PacMan Mr. PacMan will pace the screen back and forth, opening and closing his mouth.
+The background image will display a Mr. & Mrs. PacMan dazed in love.

 ## Installation